bradleyeckert/hermes/docs/hermes.md

 ## Boilerplate messages

 Boilerplate messages are plaintext, so they do not get a hash.
-The allowed length of a boilerplate is up to 128 bytes, the minimum receive buffer size.
-Boilerplate responses longer than 128-byte are truncated, so the receiver will wait for an end-of-message token.
+The allowed length of a boilerplate is up to the minimum receive buffer size.
+Boilerplate responses longer than that are truncated, so the receiver will wait for an end-of-message token.

 The boilerplate contains a UUID.
 For example, the CH32V20x and CH32V30x MCUs contain a 96-bit ESIG.
 To use the ESIG in the boilerplate, `memcpy` would move 12 bytes from address `0x1FFFF7E8` to a RAM buffer used by the boilerplate.
 Other boilerplate items include the AEAD protocol used (0 means XChaCha20-SipHash) and HMAC length (8 or 16 bytes).
 The default data structure for `hermes` is: